le-christine/SEI/Week8/Lessons/1-Monday/5-Setting-Up-the-Docker-Environment/README.md

 - Pull an image from Docker Hub and run a container on your machine.
 - Use common Docker CLI commands.
 - Run source code as a container volume.
-- Push a Docker image to production in Heroku.

 ### Lesson Overview